Speculative Sampling

 In speculative sampling, we have two models:

-1. A smaller, faster draft model (i.e. 7B Chinchilla GPT model)
+- A smaller, faster draft model (e.g. DeepMind's 7B Chinchilla model)

-2. A larger, slower target model (i.e. 70B Chinchilla GPT model)
+- A larger, slower target model (e.g. DeepMind's 70B Chinchilla model)

-1. The draft model decodes \(K\) tokens autoregressively.
+- The draft model decodes \(K\) tokens in the regular autoregressive fashion.

-3. Using these probabilities, we determine how many of the predicted \(K\) tokens we want to keep based on a rejection criteria.
+- We compare the target and draft model probabilities to determine how many of the \(K\) tokens we want to keep based on some rejection criteria.
 If a token is rejected, we resample it using a combination of the two distributions and don't accept any more tokens.

-4. If all \(K\) tokens were accepted, we sample an additional final token.
+- If all \(K\) tokens are accepted, we can sample an additional final token from the target model probability output.

 Here's the full algorithm as defined in the paper: